silas-hw/SCNGame/docs/SCNGame/Intro.md

 #### Pre-Dev Sprints
 A pre-dev sprint will last 1 week.

-Since pre-dev is all about initial planning and structuring - all tasks will be involved in producing prototypes and sketches, and determining a large backlog of requirements to form the 'meat' of the game.
-It may also include some initial formal specifications for things that *need* specifying (e.g. sprite size, engine, tools to use, etc...).
+Pre-dev sprints will *only* be used for research and lo-fi prototypes.
+It's just to get a feel for how things might work and to learn how to use the tools we need.

 At the start of each sprint, a meeting will be held determining what work needs to be done, and who should do it.
-There won't be any backlog of tasks - although one of the tasks itself will be producing a backlog of requirements.
 #### In-Dev Sprints
 An in-dev sprint will last 2 weeks.